 Here's the interesting part: the new Nintendo Switch has an OLED screen.
 These display panels have emissive pixels, which means black parts of the screen image will look perfectly inky black even if you play under the covers in perfect darkness.

 With a standard Nintendo Switch, blacks end up looking slightly gray in these conditions.
 The OLED Switch is much better for bed-time gaming than the old model, helping Nintendo's already colorful art style stand out even more.

 This is also the largest screen put into a Switch console yet.
 It measures 7 inches across, up from the 6.2 inches of the original Nintendo Switch design and the 5.5 inches of the Switch Lite.

-There is no change in resolution.
+Just be aware that there is no change in resolution.
 The Nintendo Switch OLED remains a 1280 x 720 pixel display.
-Many had hoped for a bump to 1080p (and there was even rumors of a 4K offering) in this "next generation" design.
+Many had hoped for a bump to 1080p (and there were even rumors of a 4K offering) in this "next generation" design, but that never materialized.

 What it does mean though, is the Switch OLED will be able to play all the same games as the Switch - and vice versa.

-If you were hoping for a Nintendo Switch Pro with a 1080p screen and 4K output to your living room TV, the Nintendo Switch OLED isn't going to meet that demand.
+If you were hoping for a Nintendo Switch Pro with a 1080p screen and 4K output to your living room TV, the Nintendo Switch OLED won't meet that demand.

-Games will feel the same, but they do at least look prettier when playing in handheld mode and tabletop mode.
-The Ethernet port on the dock is welcome, as is the increase in storage to 64GB, but the Nintendo Switch OLED is certainly an evolution not a revolution.
+Games will feel the same, but at least they look prettier when playing in handheld mode and tabletop mode, which is the main draw.
+So, if you’re mostly playing docked, Switch OLED doesn’t offer much new.
+The Ethernet port on the dock is welcome, as is the increase in storage to 64GB, but the Nintendo Switch OLED is certainly a case of evolution over revolution.